FoodTrackerApp/foodTrackerApp/README.md

 There are two ways to install FoodTrackerApp to your device:

-1. (Install from Google Play store)[https://play.google.com/store/apps/details?id=com.cr4yfish.foodTrackerApp]
+1. Install from [Google Play Store]
 2. Build and install manually

 There are up- and downsides for each of these methods.